cbm80amiga/rrefontgen/README.md

   In this mode you should add your bitmap font header to *rrefontgen* source code, compile the tool and generate the font

-- fontName: name used in source code
+- fontName: struct name used in the source code
-- fontMode: 0 - rectangles (default), 1 - vertical lines, 2 - horizozntal lines
+- fontMode: 0 - rectangles (default), 1 - vertical lines, 2 - horizontal lines
 - overlap:  0 - no overlapping quads, 1 - old overlapping, 2 - less overlapping (default)

+### Examples: ###
+   `rrefontgen times.pbm 32 64 Times32x64`

+   `rrefontgen times.pbm 32 64 Times32x64 1`

+   `rrefontgen times.pbm 32 64 Times32x64 0 0`